Aqsa Mahmood

-Aqsa Mahmood (1993 - February 2019) was a citizen of the United Kingdom, from Glasgow, who stirred controversy in 2013 when she was one of the first UK women to voluntarily slip into Daesh territory, when she was 20 years old.
+Aqsa Mahmood (May 11, 1994 – February 2019) was a citizen of the United Kingdom, from Glasgow, who stirred controversy in 2013 when she was one of the first UK women to voluntarily travel into ISIL territory in Syria, when she was 20 years old.
 She was reportedly killed in February 2019 and has not been referenced or seen since.

-Early life
+Early life and radicalization

-Mahmood was born in Glasgow to Pakistani immigrant parents (her father Muzaffar was the first Pakistani to play cricket for the Scottish cricket team).
-Mahmood attended Craigholme School and Shawlands Academy in Glasgow.
+Mahmood was born in Glasgow on May 11, 1994 to Pakistani immigrant parents; her father Muzaffar was the first Pakistani to play cricket for the Scottish cricket team.
+She attended Craigholme School for five terms before attending Shawlands Academy in Glasgow for a year.
+At the time she left the UK for Syria, she was taking a course in diagnostic radiography at Glasgow Caledonian University.